 Because your breasts can continue to grow throughout your 20s, you must be 18 or older to receive saline implants and older than 22 to receive silicone implants.
 If breast sagging or drooping is the main concern, you’ll want to have a breast lift in conjunction with your breast augmentation surgery to get the desired result.
 Anyone who wants to feel more confident, have better breast projection and a fuller, more rounded breast shape is a great candidate for breast augmentation surgery.

 Overall, candidates for breast augmentation will have breasts of a smaller size, have uneven breasts or have breasts that have become unstructured after pregnancy or breastfeeding.

 There are choices available for your breast augmentation surgery.
 You’ll need to consider the type of implants that are available and how they work with your body and the result you wish to see after surgery.
-Your surgeon will go over the best options that are available for you.
+Your surgeon will go over the right options for you.
 First, breast measurements will be taken to understand the size your breasts will be able to reach and how they will work with your body type.
 Your surgeon will also explain the importance of knowing how far the breasts will project out from the chest and which implants can give you a great chance at that look.

 Your surgeon will explain the difference between saline and silicone implants and what that means for your outcome.
 Generally, silicone implants provide a more natural look while saline implants give a bolder, rounder look.
 All implants are made with an outer layer of silicone.
 Either option can help inspire confidence in your body shape.
 There is also a difference in the way they feel and the cost of the implant.